-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) be cleaned before and after use, staff are reminded of this requirement regularly; Measures have been put in place to protect office staff when dealing with contractors, parents and visitors.
-Glass louvres offer protection for office staff and visitors.
-Use of non-classroom space has been allocated and timetabled to avoid mixing of bubbles. staff rest areas contractors, Staff, pupils, visitors, contractors, household members Potential spread of infectious disease • Lunch breaks for staff are staggered.
-Staffroom will only be available for heating/ getting food/drinks.
-Limit of 3 people to be in any space together at any one time.
-Staff will have lunches and break times in their own classrooms: Staff room furniture has been reconfigured to maintain social distancing and reduce face to face contact. • Signage and floor markings support staff to maintain 2 metre distance; • Staff are encouraged to bring their own food to work or to order school dinners.
+List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) staff and visitors.
+Transmission of Covid-19 staff rest areas Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Lunch breaks for staff are staggered to limit the occupancy of the staff room and additional space for breaks will be created by using other parts of the school if available; The number of staff allowed in the staff room at any one time is restricted to enable social distancing to be maintained - 6 staff maximum; • Staff room furniture has been reconfigured to maintain social distancing and reduce face to face contact. • Signage and floor markings support staff to maintain 2 metre distance; • Staff are encouraged to bring their own food to work or to order school dinners.
 Staff are encouraged not to purchase food off site to prevent possible transmission of the COVID-19 virus through contact with other people and/or contaminated surfaces.
-Transmission of Covid-19 Staff, pupils, visitors, Potential spread of infectious disease Meetings to be held via remote working tools wherever possible; through airborne particles due to face-face meetings household member household members Infectious disease • Only when absolutely necessary will a face to face meeting take place.
-This will be with the minimum number of participants, whilst observing social distancing rules either in an outdoor space or well ventilated area indoors; Hand sanitiser is provided where handwashing facilities are not immediately available; Disinfectant wipes are available in designated meeting rooms to enable staff to wipe down shared equipment before and after use; Meetings are held outdoors or in a well-ventilated designated room (The Cabin); Full School Opening Arrangements During COVID-19 Restrictions General Risk Assessment
+Transmission of Covid-19 Staff, pupils, visitors, Potential spread of Meetings to be held via remote working tools wherever possible; due to face-face meetings nrough airborne particles contractors, infectious disease ue to face-face meetings household members Only when absolutely necessary and in the best interest of the child will a face to face meeting take place.
+This will be with the minimum number of participants, whilst observing social distancing rules either in an outdoor space or well ventilated area indoors; Hand sanitiser is provided in designated meeting rooms where handwashing facilities are not immediately available; • Disinfectant wipes are available in designated meeting rooms to enable staff to wipe down shared equipment before and after use; Meetings are held outdoors or in a well-ventilated designated rooms; Manual Handling Staff Musculoskeletal injuries A dynamic risk assessment is carried out when moving furniture & resources which takes into account; the task being undertaken; \circ the capabilities of individual carrying out the task;